 Comments: Education agreed with this recommendation and expressed interest in increasing colleges' utilization of the emergency management resources.
 Education stated that the planned interagency working group would be a very appropriate and effective vehicle for increasing utilization of these resources, and that it will consider that group or other mechanisms to identify further opportunities to publicize resources to colleges.
 In August 2019, officials told us they plan to implement the recommendation by January 2020.
 We await more information in the coming year about the agency's actions to implement the recommendation.

 Recommendation: The Secretary of Education, in collaboration with other agencies through the planned interagency working group or another mechanism, should identify further opportunities to more effectively publicize resources to reach additional colleges.
 (Recommendation 1)

 Comments: DHS concurred with this recommendation, noting that it would continue to collaborate with its partners to further publicize resources available to colleges.
 It also highlighted several of the Department's current and planned resources for its related Campus Resilience Program.
 As of September 2019, we had not received any updates on the agency's progress in implementing this recommendation.

 Recommendation: The Secretary of Homeland Security, in collaboration with other agencies, through the planned interagency working group or another mechanism, should identify further opportunities to more effectively publicize resources to reach additional colleges.
 (Recommendation 2)

 Agency Affected: Department of Homeland Security

-Comments: DOJ concurred with this recommendation but did not provide specific written comments on efforts to implement it.
+Comments: DOJ concurred with this recommendation but had not provided specific information about its efforts to implement it, as of September 2019.